mmbuw/gispl/thesis/30-validating-gestures.md

 * Count: validates if the number of input points match the defined constraint
 * Rotation: validates if more than one input point exists, and if the input points are rotated compared to their previous position; this is recognized by first calculating a central point between the input points and then measuring the angle formed by the previous and moving point
 * Scale: works in a similar way as rotation, but instead of measuring angle, it measures the distance of the moving point from its previous position, and interprets this as a scale factor
-* Path: internally uses the $1 Recognizer; it compares the input point paths with the paths from defined gestures and validates if the value produced by the $1 Recognizer is above a threshold
+* Path: internally uses the $1 Recognizer [@1recognizer]; it compares the input point paths with the paths from defined gestures and validates if the value produced by the $1 Recognizer is above a threshold
 * Delay: validates if the length (in terms of time) of the input matches the defined delay values
 * ObjectGroup: validates if the group of input points are within a circle defined by their central point and the feature defined radius
 * ObjectID: validates if the TUIO object id matches the defined range